Gautam Roy: Personal life

 Roy is married to Mandira Roy.
 His wife is a former member of Assam Legislative Assembly for Algapur, after winning a by-election in 2013.
 Roy and his wife have two children, Rahul and Sutanuka.
 His daughter Sutanuka is a former student of the London School of Economics.
 His son Rahul, like his wife, is a former member of Assam Legislative Assembly for Algapur serving from 2006 to 2011 on the Indian National Congress ticket.
 He was the candidate for the same constituency in 2011 and 2016 but lost both times.
 His son later registered as an independent and it was alleged that he had joined BJP, but it was later clarified he did not.
 His son sought the Udharbond constituency as an independent in the 2021 Assam Legislative Assembly election but lost.
 His son Rahul is married to Daisy Roy, who was also an independent candidate in the 2021 Assam Legislative Assembly election for Algapur but also lost.

 Other interests

 Gautam Roy was the vice president of BCCI.
 He also served as the president of the Assam Cricket Association.
 As of 2022 he was the president of Hailakandi District Sports Association.
+He is also the president of Rabindra Mela Hailakandi.